MongoDB Tutorial: Aggregate Method Example

 Get Minimum Values Example

-The below example will show you how to Group products by SupplierID then get the minimum values of UnitPrice for each SupplierID.
+The below example will show you how to Group products by SupplierID, then get the minimum values of UnitPrice for each SupplierID.
 The result will sort ascending by the SupplierID.
-This operation will use $min operator.
+This operation will use the $min operator.

 db.products.aggregate([